siran/writing/posts/A New Vision On Money/A New Vision Of Money - 107 The misery of possessing things.md

 ---
-title: On Money - 7.
+title: A New Vision Of Money - 7.
 The misery of possessing things
 date: 2024-10-16 10:09:08
 tags:
   - money